statisticsnorway/dapla-statbank-client/README.md

                             "05300": df_05300})
 ```

-To get many descriptions at once send a list.
+To get many descriptions at once send a list of tableids.
 ```python
 descriptions = stat_client.validate_batch(["06339","05300"])
 print(descriptions["06339"])